Siberian Husky: Origination of name and split from Chukotka Sled Dogs (1890s–1930s)

 Rollinsford Nina of Marilyn (Female, Kotlik x Nera of Marilyn)As the breed was beginning to come to prominence, in 1933 Navy Rear Admiral Richard E. Byrd brought about 50 Siberian Huskies with him on an expedition in which he hoped to journey around the 16,000-mile coast of Antarctica.
 Many of the dogs were bred and trained at Chinook Kennels in New Hampshire, owned by Eva Seeley.
 Called Operation Highjump, the historic trek proved the worth of the Siberian Husky due to its compact size and great speed.
 Siberian Huskies also served in the United States Army's Arctic Search and Rescue Unit of the Air Transport Command during World War II.
 Their popularity was sustained into the 21st century.
 They were ranked 16th among American Kennel Club registrants in 2012, rising to 14th place in 2013.
+They have since fallen in ranking, reaching 26th of 202 as of 2024.

-1940s-present
+1940s–present

 Huskies were extensively used as sled dogs by the British Antarctic Survey in Antarctica between 1945 and 1994.
-A bronze monument to all of BAS's dog teams sits outside its Cambridge headquarters.
+A bronze monument to all of BAS's dog teams is outside its Cambridge headquarters, with a plaque listing all the dogs' names.

-In 1960, the US Army undertook a project to construct an under the ice facility for defense and space research, Camp Century, part of Project Iceworm involved a 150+ crew who also brought with them an unofficial mascot, a Siberian Husky named Mukluk.
+In 1960, the US Army undertook a project to construct an under-the-ice facility for defense and space research, Camp Century, part of Project Iceworm, involving a 150+ crew who also brought with them an unofficial mascot, a Siberian Husky named Mukluk.

 Due to their high popularity combining with their high physical and mental needs, Siberians are abandoned or surrendered to shelters at high rates by new owners who do not research them fully and find themselves unable to care for them.
 Many decide on the breed for their looks and mythos in pop culture, and purchase pups from backyard breeders or puppy mills who do not have breeder-return contracts that responsible breeders will, designed to keep the breed out of shelters.

 Sled dogs that were bred and kept by the Chukchi tribes of Siberia were thought to have gone extinct, but Benedict Allen, writing for Geographical magazine in 2006 after visiting the region, reported their survival.
 His description of the breeding practiced by the Chukchi mentions selection for obedience, endurance, amiable disposition, and sizing that enabled families to support them without undue difficulty.